 - Doppio (morning & afternoon) – this is the onsite coffee shop.
 They also serve fruit and baked goods in the mornings, and wraps and such in the afternoons.
 Good for grabbing a little bite and your favorite cafe drink.
 Kids can get milkshakes here too.

 - Zest (breakfast & lunch buffet, al a carte dinner) – another buffet option.
 This one is right by Building 1 and the beach.
 It’s definitely a smaller eatery, with less options that what they have at Sugarcane.
 This is also where the character dining experiences happen.
-You can book the Ninja Turtles Breakfast (Saturdays – $25 adult/$17 kid) or the Pajama Jam Nick Character Breakfast (Sundays – $35 adult/$27 kid) for an added fee.
+You can book the Teenage Mutant Ninja Turtles Breakfast (Saturdays – $25 adult/$17 kid) or the Pajama Jam Nick Character (including SpongeBob SquarePants, Dora the Explorer and Paw Patrol) Breakfast (Sundays – $35 adult/$27 kid) for an added fee.

 - Lighthouse (lunch) – buffet style with lovely open-air beach dining area.

-- Fresco (lunch) – pool bar and quick dining with a seafood focus.
+- Fresco (lunch) – one of their swim up bars and quick dining with a seafood focus.

 - Aqua Bite (lunch) – kid-friendly outdoor eatery located at the Nick Place Aqua Nick waterpark.

 - BRGRS.PH (dinner) – one of our favorite spots.
 This restaurant has some great appetizers and fries, plus yummy and unique burgers.
 The decor is great, and even features a food truck inside, where all the meals are cooked.